haiyan-e-liu/Project_3_Recommendations_starbucks/README.md

 You will need the standard data science libraries found in the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation <a name = "motivation"></a>
 In this project, I build a few machine learning models to predict how consumers respond to promotions, so that future offers will be sent out effectively.
-Specifically, I aim to answer these four questions:
+Specifically, I aim to answer these three questions:

 1. For people responding to different offers, how do their demographic characteristics differ?
 (Decision Tree Model)
-2. If a person responds to an offer, how long does it take for him/her to complete the offer?
-How does this period differ for differnt offers?
+2. For completed offers, how long does it take for consumers to complete them?
+And how much do they spend?
+(GLM)
-3. If a person responds to an offer, how much would he/she spend based on demographics and offer type?
-4. For people who make purchases without receiving offers, what types of offers should be sent to them to maximize profits?
+3. For people who make purchases without receiving offers, what types of offers should be sent to them to maximize profits?

 ## File Description <a name = "files"></a>